Click on the Dance

 doc This requires a most unusual count-in of "5-6-7-8-9-10"!

-I found this song (along with the song for "Dig The Groove")
+I found this song

 on Amazon.com as a FREE and legal music download.
 It grabbed my attention